<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id={your-pixel-id-goes-here}&amp;ev=PageView&amp;noscript=1">

 What is FTM Top Surgery Called?

-Gender Affirmation FTM
+Gender Affirmation Back to Blog

 what is FTM top surgery calledIf you’ve been exploring gender affirmation surgery, you might have come across many names for what’s often called “top” surgery.
 It can be confusing to tell whether they’re the same thing and to know which name you should use with your doctor.
 Naturally, you want to be sure that the surgery you’re thinking about is the one you’re asking for!